English | Español

 2. Get Help If You Are Feeling Anxious or Depressed

-When coping with a disaster, feeling overwhelmed with sadness, grief, anxiety, and rage is normal.
 In order to take care of our children for the long run, we must take care of ourselves.
 Even when bad things happen, our kids need to see us living our lives as joyfully and fully as possible.
 Talk with family or friends.
-Go to professional counseling if you need to, whether this is by phone, video, or in person – whatever works for your own current situation.
+Seek professional counseling if you need to, whether this is by phone, video, or in person – whatever works for your own current situation.
 Seek the kind of spiritual guidance that is meaningful to you.
 You do not have to be upset all alone.

-You can manage a burst of anxiety by doing the same short and simple centering exercise we teach in our classes – feel your feet by wiggling your toes, feel your hands by opening them and pressing them against something, loosen your elbows and knees, take a breath and let it out, then another; now, look around and focus on something near you, if you can, let this be something that brings you joy or calm.
+You can manage a burst of anxiety by doing the same short and simple centering exercise we teach in our classes – feel your feet by wiggling your toes, feel your hands by opening them and pressing them against something, loosen your elbows and knees, take a breath and let it out, then another; now, look around and focus on something near you, if you can, choose a memory or sight that can help bring you joy or calm.

 3. Listen To Kids

-Give kids space to talk about feelings while focusing on things they CAN do to stay safe.
-Be supportive without diving into their upset feelings with them or processing them in detail
+In a calm way, give kids space to talk about feelings while focusing on things they CAN do to stay safe.
+Be supportive without diving into their upset feelings with them or processing them in detail.

-Give upset children the same reassurance we need for ourselves.
-For example, “This is scary and very sad.
-But we will be okay.
-We can keep ourselves safe most of the time.
+Give children the same reassurance we need to keep telling ourselves, “What happened (or, is happening) is scary and very sad.
+AND we can keep ourselves safe most of the time.
 We will learn what we need to learn and make safety plans to protect ourselves as best we can.”

 4. Talk With Your Child Before They Hear About the Disaster From Someone Else

-When a major tragedy takes place, kids are likely to hear or see something either at school, through the Internet, from television, on the car radio, or by listening to the adults around them talking to each other.
+When a major tragedy takes place, kids are likely to hear or see something either at school, online, from television, on the car radio, or by listening to the adults around them talking to each other.
 If a major disaster such as a pandemic, fire or earthquake causes significant disruption to their lives, they need our help in understanding why.
 While we don’t want to create more fear, we do want to address any concerns that children already have in ways that are age-appropriate and empowering.

-• Then, provide truthful reassurance.
+- Then, provide truthful reassurance.
 For example, “I am going to do everything in my power to make SURE we are safe!”
 Or, “We can stay healthy most of the time by washing our hands and wearing masks when we go out of the house.
 Lots of very smart people are working hard to find a cure and a vaccination.”
 Or, “Even though this is far away from here, let’s think of what we can do so people know we care.”
 Or, “Many people are making safety plans to help keep this from happening again.”

 5. Limit Children’s Exposure to the Media so They Are not Bombarded with Terrifying Images